I received free lessons in exchange for this Baselang review but all opinions are my own.

 However, I completed most sessions without any problems.

 What you study each lesson is pretty much up to you.

 While that has its benefits, the lessons typically feel quite unstructured and aimless.

 I think the program would benefit quite a bit from having students go through a structured curriculum with homework and exams to assess learning.

 Are Baselang Unlimited Online Spanish Lessons Worth It?

-I’ll update this Baselang review after I use the service for another month, but I would say that Baselang is worth a try if you want to practice your Spanish conversation skills on a regular basis.
+Overall, I would say that Baselang is worth a try if you want to practice your Spanish conversation skills on a regular basis.